statping/statping/dev/README.md

 * [Index](#pkg-index)

 ## <a name="pkg-overview">Overview</a>
-Package notifiers holds all the notifiers for Statup, which also includes user created notifiers that have been accepted in a Push Request.
-Read the wiki to see a full example of a notifier with all events, visit Statup's notifier example code: <a href="https://github.com/hunterlong/statping/wiki/Notifier-Example">https://github.com/hunterlong/statping/wiki/Notifier-Example</a>
+Package notifiers holds all the notifiers for Statping, which also includes user created notifiers that have been accepted in a Push Request.
+Read the wiki to see a full example of a notifier with all events, visit Statping's notifier example code: <a href="https://github.com/hunterlong/statping/wiki/Notifier-Example">https://github.com/hunterlong/statping/wiki/Notifier-Example</a>

 This package shouldn't contain any exports, to see how notifiers work